Azure/azure-saas/docs/azure-saas-docs/content/en/components/signup-administration.md

 title: "Signup Administration"
 ---

+The Signup Administration site is an application meant to faciliate self service onboarding to your SaaS solution.
+Users can visit this site to Sign Up for an account, go through an onboarding flow to create a new tenant, and manage their existing tenants.
+This site also supports admin functionality for global administrators to view and manage all tenants and users of the application.

 ## Design Considerations

+- For ease of management, we have chosen to incorporate the global admin functionality into this application.
+Sometimes, this would be separated into its own application.
+You may choose to separate this into a different application if you require more administrative functionality than just tenant and user management.

+-

 ## Running Locally

 Instructions to get this module running on your local dev machine are located here: